Jason0429/react-workout-tracker/README.md

 ## Progress Page

--   Progress Table

-    -   Date
-    -   Workout Name || None
-    -   Check || X (for completion or not)

--   Option to delete workouts
--   Set navlink to view workout
+-   [] See if you can modify calendar to show check or X mark

 ## Create Template Page

-    -   Dialog that says created template (Green)
+    -   [x] Dialog that says created template

 ## Start Page

-    -   Dialog that says deleted template (red)
+    -   [x] Dialog that says deleted template (red)

-## ALL EDIT Pages

--   Set scrollToBottom anchor where ever new setrow forms.

 ## Loading

--   Set up Skeletons MUI
+-   [] Set up Skeletons MUI
+-   [] Disable sign in with google button when loading

+## TemplatePage, EditTemplatePage, EditWorkoutPage

+-   [] Try to incorporate draggable to change order of exercises
+-   [] Set scrollToBottom anchor where ever new setrow forms.
+-   [] Add accordion to collapse and drop setrows.
+-   [] If in the middle of editing, and user switches out, open warning dialog
+    -   "Do you want to save your changes?
+Any unsaved edits will be discarded."

+## Database, ExerciseDialog

+-   [] Put exercises list on database
+-   [] Add custom exercises to exercises list
+-   [] Have option to remove exercises

+## Exercises Tab

+-   [] Option to add and remove exercises
+    -   Name of exercises
+    -   Categories
+    -   Generate unique ID